Frequently Asked Questions

-WIE dues are US$25 annually and free to IEEE Student Members, Graduate Student Members, and Life Members.
+IEEE WIE dues are US$25 annually and free to IEEE Student, Graduate Student, and Life Members.

-To form a Student Branch Affinity Group, complete the Student Branch Affinity Group petition form and submit it to IEEE Member and Geographic Activities (MGA).
-The faculty advisor is no longer required to be a WIE member but must be an IEEE member (of Member Grade or higher).
+To form a WIE Student Branch Affinity Group, complete the Student Branch Affinity Group petition form and submit it to IEEE Member and Geographic Activities (MGA).
+The faculty advisor is no longer required to be a IEEE WIE Member but must be an IEEE Member (of Member Grade or higher).

 IEEE Member and Geographic Activities (MGA) will obtain the appropriate approvals and will notify you once the formation is completed.

-To form an Affinity Group, complete the Affinity Group Petition Form (DOC, 100KB) and submit it to MGA.
+To form a WIE Affinity Group, complete the Affinity Group Petition Form (DOC, 100KB) and submit it to MGA.
 MGA will obtain the appropriate approvals and will notify you once the formation is completed.

-WIE members can meet colleagues with similar interests in promoting women in engineering and technology and participate in activities that support the WIE mission.
+IEEE Women in Engineering Members can meet colleagues with similar interests in promoting women in engineering and technology and participate in activities that support the IEEE WIE mission.

 Affinity Group Management